Christopher Makos: Life and career

-Since the early 1970s, Makos has worked at developing a style of boldly graphic photojournalism.
+Makos continued to worked on developing a style of boldly graphic photojournalism.
 His photographs have been the subject of numerous exhibitions both in galleries and museums throughout the United States, Europe and Japan and have appeared in countless magazines and newspapers worldwide.
 He has been a seminal figure in the contemporary art scene in New York.
-He is responsible for introducing the work of Jean-Michel Basquiat and Keith Haring to Andy Warhol.
+He is responsible for introducing the work of Jean-Michel Basquiat and Keith Haring to Warhol.
+His book, Warhol: A Photographic Memoir (1989, New American Library), chronicled his friendship and extensive travels with Warhol in photos.

-Makos' photographs have been published in Interview, Rolling Stone, House & Garden, Connoisseur, New York Magazine, Esquire, Genre and People, among others.
+Makos' photographs have been published in Rolling Stone, House & Garden, Connoisseur, New York Magazine, Esquire, Genre and People, among others.
 His portrait of Warhol wrapped in a flag was featured on the front cover of the Spring 1990 issue of the Smithsonian Studies, the academic journal of the Smithsonian Institution.
-Makos' Icons portfolio is a collection of silkscreen portraits of Andy Warhol, Elizabeth Taylor, Salvador Dalí, John Lennon, and Mick Jagger.
+His photographs of Warhol, Keith Haring, Tennessee Williams, and others have been auctioned regularly.
+Makos' Icons portfolio is a collection of silkscreen portraits Warhol, Elizabeth Taylor, Salvador Dalí, John Lennon, and Mick Jagger.